 ◊ The authors say Waldorf eduction is "designed to be a 'preparation for life'."
 This is a curious, and apparently quite cautious, formulation.
 Designing something for a particular purpose is not at all the same as creating something that actually achieves this purpose.
 Waldorf education may be designed to prepare students for life (presumably this means productive, fulfilling adult life), but does Waldorf education actually achieve this objective?
 INTO THE WORLD claims that it does.
 Indeed, this is the thesis of the book.
 But the book does not actually show that Waldorf education provides such preparation.
 Rather, the truth of this thesis is essentially assumed — it is, in effect, postulated — both at the beginning of the book and here at the end.
 (Some Waldorf grads clearly dispute this thesis, but they are dismissed as a "small minority" who somehow misunderstand Waldorf's virtues.)

 ◊ The "preparation" provided by Waldorf is linked to the "meaningful outlook" promoted by Waldorf.
 What is this outlook?
 In a word, it is Anthroposophy.
 As I argued previously, Waldorf schools seek to usher students along a path leading to Anthroposophy.
 The meaning of life, from the Waldorf perspective, is to be found in Anthroposophy.
-While most Waldorf graduates do not march out into the world waving the banners of Anthroposophy, they generally carry within themselves at least some portions of Waldorf's "meaningful outlook" — they generally have begun traveling down the road that may eventually take them to full, conscious acceptance of Anthroposophy.
+While most Waldorf graduates do not march out into the world waving the banners of Anthroposophy, they generally carry within themselves at least some portions of Waldorf's "meaningful outlook" — they generally have begun traveling down the road that may eventually take at least some of them to full, conscious acceptance of Anthroposophy.